-The terms “networked music performance” and “telematic music” refer to live performance via the internet by musicians in different geographic locations.
-This field has been expanding steadily for two decades, with many researchers and artists exploring the potentials of low latency software on high-bandwidth, institutional networks like Internet2.
-The global pandemic of 2020 suddenly brought a new urgency to this field, and especially to expanding what is possible on public networks.
+The terms “networked music performance” (NMP) and “telematic music” both refer to live performance via the internet by musicians in different geographic locations.
+Often we use NMP to mean any kind of live music making via internet, and use “telematic” when talking specifically about contemporary forms of music or art created specifically for the networked medium.
+These fields have been expanding steadily for two decades, with many researchers and artists exploring the potentials of high-bandwidth, institutional networks like Internet2.
+In 2020, the global pandemic brought new urgency and energy to exploring what is possible on public, consumer networks.

 I’ve been fortunate to participate in dozens of telematic concerts with wonderful collaborators in South and North America, Asia and Europe, including Mark Dresser, Nicole Mitchell, Myra Melford, Geri Allen, George E. Lewis, Pauline Oliveros, Sarah Weaver, Trevor Henthorn, Mario Valencia, Tata Ceballos, Juan David Rubio, Victoria Petrovich, Bae Il Dong, Jun Oh, Jungung Yang, Yoon-jeong Heo, the Black String Ensemble, Jungpyo Lee, Matthias Ziegler, Gerry Hemingway, Joshua White, Stephanie Richards, Wilfrido Terrazas, Jason Robinson, John Crawford, Shahrokh Yadegari and many others.
 I also co-direct Telematic Bridges / Puentes Telemáticos, a series of summer courses linking youth in Colombia and California over networks to experience creative musical collaboration in an intercultural context.